Infineon/mtb-pdl-cat5/README.md

-!!!
-This file needs to be updated.

 # MTB CAT5 Peripheral Driver Library

 ### Overview
 The Cypress PDL simplifies software development for CAT5 family of devices.
 The PDL integrates device header files, startup code, and peripheral drivers into a single package.
 The drivers abstract the hardware functions into a set of easy-to-use APIs.
-These are fully documented in the [PDL API Reference Manual](https://infineon.github.io/mtb-pdl-cat1/pdl_api_reference_manual/html/index.html).
+These are fully documented in the [PDL API Reference Manual](https://infineon.github.io/mtb-pdl-cat5/pdl_api_reference_manual/html/index.html).

 This version of the PDL is compatible with ModusToolbox.
 It is not compatible with PSoC Creator.
 The most recent PSoC Creator-compatible version of the PDL